mecycle/Predict_customer_churn_at_a_bank/README.md

 ## Exploratory Data Analysis
 <img src="results/box plots.png" width="40%" height="40%" alt = "where">
 <ul>
-  <li> no significant difference in the credit score distribution.</li>
+  <li> No significant difference in the credit score distribution.</li>
-  <li> older customers are churning at higher rate than the younger ones.</li>
+  <li> Older customers are churning at higher rate than the younger ones.</li>
   <li> No significant difference in products and salary.</li>
 </ul>